fenago/puppet-course/quickstart/md/Lab_9.md

-You can use the `epp()` function anywhere a string is expected, but it\'s most common to use it to manage a file, as []{#id410 .indexterm}shown in the example.
+You can use the `epp()` function anywhere a string is expected, but it\'s most common to use it to manage a file, as shown in the example.

 To reference a template file from within a module (for example, in our NTP module from [Lab